muratk3n/thirdwave/en/README.md

 ---

+"Critics of Silicon Valley censorship for years heard the same refrain: tech platforms like Facebook, Google and Twitter are private corporations and can host or ban whoever they want.
+If you don’t like what they are doing, the solution is not to complain or to regulate them.
+Instead, go create your own social media platform that operates the way you think it should.

+The founders of Parler heard that suggestion and tried...

+But today, if you want to download, sign up for, or use Parler, you will be unable to do so.
+That is because three Silicon Valley monopolies — Amazon, Google and Apple — abruptly united to remove Parler from the internet, exactly at the moment when it became the most-downloaded app in the country"

+---

 Industrial Age society, the Second Wave began in Western Europe with the Industrial Revolution, and subsequently spread across the world.
 Key aspects of Second Wave society are the nuclear family, a